-Everyone’s talking about generative AI (Artificial Intelligence), but how many enterprises are actually using it?
-And if so, what types of content do they plan on adopting generative AI for?
+Everyone’s talking about AI in the enterprise, but how many businesses are actually using it?
+And if so, what types of content do they plan on building with generative AI for content creation?

-As generative AI technology disrupts the content creation space, enterprises are considering what role it should play in their content strategy.
-But with public opinions and approaches fluctuating daily, it’s time to evaluate what enterprises are already doing.
+As generative AI technology continues to evolve, generative AI technology is disrupting the content creation space, prompting organizations to reconsider its role in their content strategy.
+But with public opinions and approaches fluctuating daily, it’s essential to evaluate how enterprises are already leveraging it.

-We set out to understand if enterprises are adopting generative AI and why.
-We also wanted to explore their concerns about it and how they think large language models should be trained.
+We set out to understand if enterprises are adopting generative AI for content creation and why.
+We also wanted to explore their concerns and perspectives on how large language models should be trained.

-To find out how enterprises are dealing with generative AI, we sent out a survey to a mix of Acrolinx Fortune 500 customers (including Amazon, HPE, Humana, Fiserv, and Intralox) and other enterprises.
+To gain insights, we surveyed a mix of Acrolinx Fortune 500 customers (including Amazon, HPE, Humana, Fiserv, and Intralox) and other enterprises.
 Our final data set included 86 responses.

 Let’s explore the findings.